 Luc Switten has been appointed Chief Executive Officer in charge of daily management.
-He is supported by Hugo Ciroux, the Chief Financial Officer, Flor Peersman, the Chief Operations Officer and Herman Struiwigh, the Chief Commercial Officer.
-Together they are the Executive Management.
+He is supported by Hugo Ciroux, Chief Financial Officer, Flor Peersman, Chief Operations Officer and Herman Struiwigh, Chief Commercial Officer.
+Together these persons represent the Executive Management.
 The Executive Management meets monthly and is responsible for finance and administration, operations and sales, the preparation of the meetings of the Board of Directors and the supervision of daily management.

-Connect Group has no Executive Management according to Article 524bis of the Companies Code.
+The Executive Management of Connect Group is not a management committee as described in Article 524bis of the Companies Code.